-The Meaning of the Phrase "Boil the Ocean" in Business
+What the Phrase "Boil the Ocean" Means in Business

 Have you ever heard the phrase "to boil the ocean?"
 The more common use of this phrase is to reference taking on an overly large and potentially impossible task given the reality of your resources.
 The phrase implies a lack of connectivity to reality.
 It is a criticism or at least a negative comment on an approach that someone is proposing to solve a problem.

 - In preparation for the visit of a senior board member of this global manufacturer, the general manager had his team prepare a virtually endless stream of reports and analyses on the business to present to the dignitary.
 For weeks, senior managers occupied their time preparing presentation after presentation.
 When finished, the stack of reports was almost one-foot in height.
 After arriving and handling introductions, the senior executive looked at all of the reports and said, "These are excuses and I do not want to see them.
 Now, I want to ask you a few questions about your business."
 In this instance, the general manager had boiled the ocean.

 - In another multinational firm, a good portion of every year was devoted to fine-tuning the three-year financial plan.
 While developing a long-range view on a business has some merits, the value of attempting to forecast month by month costs and revenues far into the future with any level of confidence in a world characterized by change and uncertainty is an exercise in boiling the ocean.